Part VI

 - Offer a repair path when appropriate—and follow through with consistency.

-If you cannot do this regulated, pause and recruit support.
+If you cannot do this from regulation, pause and seek support.
 A steady boundary is kinder than a delayed collapse.